manish8917/Audio-Survey-for-Product-Awareness-for-Business-Expansion/README.md

 ### Problem Statement : -

-A model to measure the level of awareness of loan products/ brand among public.
+A model to input audio discussion between built to find the level of awareness of loan products/ Deposit product/ Insurance plans among cusomers.
 The data can help to find region-wise awareness of products/brand and take appropriate business decisions.

 ### Approach : -